Tommy-Long4358/Brain-Anomaly-Detection/README.md

 ### Inference on tumor + healthy image dataset

 I wanted to evaluate how the model would do if I gave it a test dataset filled with 50% normal and 50% tumor images.
-The model was able to achieve 80-90% accuracy in being able to distinguish between tumor and healthy images
+The model was able to achieve above 90% accuracy with the pretrained model in being able to distinguish between tumor and healthy images

 ![Confusion Matrix Test Dataset](assets/cm_test_data.png)